chainguard-dev/melange/README.md

 To use a melange built apk in apko, either upload it to a package repository or use a "local" repository.
 Using a local repository allows a melange build and apko build to run in the same directory (or GitHub repo) without using external storage.
 An example of this approach can be seen in the [nginx-image-demo repo](https://github.com/chainguard-dev/nginx-image-demo/).

-### Coming soon: Keyless signatures

-We are working to enable keyless signatures using [Sigstore Fulcio](https://github.com/SigStore/fulcio), which can be used with traditional signed indices to remove the need to have sensitive key material inside the build environment.